 Duplicate File ID Behavior

-When you upload a document with afile_id that already exists in your tenant:
+When you upload a document with a file_id that already exists in your tenant:

 - Overwrite Behavior: The existing document with the same

-file_idwill be completely replaced with the new document - Processing: The new document will go through the full processing pipeline (content extraction, chunking, embedding generation, indexing)
+- Processing: The new document will go through the full processing pipeline (content extraction, chunking, embedding generation, indexing)

 - Search Results: Previous search results and embeddings from the old document will be replaced with the new document’s content